makhidkarun/traveller_pyroute/readme.md

 Input format
 ------------

 PyRoute assumes the input files are the generated raw data files from [Traveller Map](http://www.travellermap.com).
 The raw data format is described [here](http://travellermap.com/doc/secondsurvey.html).
-But the header information, especially the sector name, location, and the _Alleg_ information is also required and will cause failure or unexpected results if incorrectly formatted.
+The header information, especially the sector name, location, subsectors list, and the _Alleg_ information is also required and will cause failure or unexpected results if incorrectly formatted.

 Output files